 - What are three words you would use to describe yourself?

-- Tell us a little about yourself
+- Tell us about the work of the foundation.

-- How did you discover Symposium?
+- How are you using Symposium?

 We are always working on events so that we can broaden our reach.
 I utilized Symposium for a women empowerment charity event and it was fantastic.